kingluddite/web-dev-notes/full-stack/graphql/032n-andrew-meade-graphql/00-troubleshooting.md

 # Troubleshooting Prisma
+## If you get a strange error after installing new modules
+* Make sure to stop the server and restart it so that it is using the latest modules installed

 ## Checklist
 * Make sure to start your Docker container (use alfred app)
-* Is your localhost:4000 GraphQL Playground running? `$ npm run dev`
+* Is your `localhost:4000` GraphQL Playground running? `$ npm run dev`
 * Is your pgAdmin open? (use alfred app)
-* Do you need to see your Test Production docs? localhost:4466
+* Do you need to see your Test Production docs? `localhost:4466`
   - Did you generate a token?
   `$ cd prisma && prisma token -e ../config/test.env`
+    + Use if you get this error message "Your token is invalid.
+It might have expired or you might be using a token from a different project."
 * Are you running jest? `$ npm run test`

 ## Error - ECONNREFUSED